DallanQ/sagrada/QA.md

 > With the lathekin, can you move die 3 somewhere else, so that now dice 1, 2, 6, and 7 are disconnected from dice 4, 5, 8, and 9?

 Yes, you can!

+Using the Lathekin Tool allows you to create a pattern that would not be possible through normal placement rules.
+The Lathekin permits you to move two dice, which can break connections between dice that would normally need to be adjacent.

+In your example, moving die 3 to a new location could indeed separate the groups (1, 2, 6, and 7 from 4, 5, 8, and 9).
+The move is valid as long as it still respects other placement rules, such as color and number restrictions on the target spaces.
+The Lathekin tool essentially bypasses the standard adjacency requirement temporarily, allowing for more flexible reconfiguration.

 [solo-tool-use-or-not](https://boardgamegeek.com/thread/1869688/solo-tool-use-or-not)